Philadelphia DA indicted on bribery, fraud charges

 Williams also misappropriated a relative's pension and Social Security payments, the US attorney said.

-Williams, 50, faces 23 federal charges: 10 counts of bribery, 11 counts of wire fraud and two counts of extortion.
+Williams, 50, faces 23 federal charges: 10 counts of accepting bribes, 11 counts of wire fraud and two counts of extortion.

 CNN was unable to reach Williams for comment.
 His office said he was spending time with family.